Paul S. Dunkin: Career

 In the same year he earned a PhD in Classics, Dunkin found employment as the senior cataloger at the Folger Shakespeare Library in Washington, D.C.
 Thirteen years later, in 1950, he was promoted to chief of technical services.
 It was at this time Dunkin first began to publish work on the topic of cataloging.
 He held the technical services position at the Folger for another decade before moving on.

 At age 54, Dunkin returned to the scholarly fold as a professor at Rutgers' Graduate School of Library Services.
 During his tenure at Rutgers, Dunkin's writing flourished in the form of regular publication by professional journals.
 This can be partially attributed to the fact that Dunkin worked as the editor of D.C.
 Libraries 1953 to 1955 and assistant editor of the peer-reviewed journal Library Resources & Technical Services in 1957.
 LRTS stands as the official publication of the Association for Library Collections and Technical Services, an arm of the American Library Association.
 Dunkin was also involved in the District of Columbia Library Association, the Catalog Code Revision Committee, the Cataloging Policy and Research Committee and the ALA Council.

 In 1964 Dunkin served as president of the Resources and Technical Services Division of the ALA.
 With the passing of LRTS' founding editor Esther Piercy in 1967, he jumped into her shoes.
 Perhaps greater than the two previous accomplishments Dunkin's award of the 1968 Margaret Mann Citation in Cataloging and Classification.
 The citation proclaims:

 An innovative practitioner, stimulating teacher, chronicler and critic, author and editor, indefatigable committeeman, and elder statesman with a refreshingly young perspective, Dr. Dunkin has earned the respect of the entire library profession for his modestly-worn erudition, grace and wit.

 Dunkin retired from the Journal and Rutgers in 1971.
 On his retirement, Dunkin was named Professor Emeritus at Rutgers.
-He moved back to Indianapolis, Indiana where he passed on August 25, 1975.
+He moved back to Indianapolis, Indiana where he died August 25, 1975.